 Prior to stepping on, the pitcher may stop, delay her movement or walk directly toward the pitcher’s plate.
 Base umpires in all positions must be aware of the situation.
 When walking the line, they should look for the catcher’s hands being down and hidden from the offense.
 Off the line, they should be able to actually see if the catcher is providing hand signals prior to the pitcher stepping into the pitching position.

-These mechanics applies to both 2 and 3 umpires mechanics.
-It is recommended that in the 3 umpire mechanics with runners on base, the umpire that is in fair territory should have the primary responsibility for making this call based on the credibility of their position.
+These mechanics apply to both 2 and 3 umpires systems.
+It is recommended that in the 3-umpire system with runners on base, the umpire that is in fair territory should have the primary responsibility for making these calls based on the credibility of their position.
+In the 2-umpire system it may not be as credible to call these when starting on the line.
 All umpires should continue to judge any violations regardless of position.
-Being on the line while your partner is inside in fair territory does not relieve you of your responsibilities to make the call.
+Being on the line while your partner is starting in fair territory does not relieve you of your responsibilities to make the call.
 Prior to the pitcher stepping on the pitcher’s plate, all umpires must continue to watch for violations.

 Plate umpire: Any time it happens and is seen

 U1: Never from the Standard Starting position.
 Any time it happens and is seen from the counter-rotated starting position